HuangJunye/jp-pf-functions-challeges/contest_rules.md

 ### 5.1.
 Reasons for Disqualification
 Participants may be disqualified for:
 - Submitting plagiarized solutions.
 - Using unauthorized methods, such as classical brute-force algorithms.
+Acceptable submissions should be general and able to solve a similar problem with a different instance and should not rely on knowledge of the optimal solution.
 - Tampering with the auto-grader to falsely pass tests.
 - Violating the code of conduct, including cheating or tampering with others’ submissions.